ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-is-your-python-code-vulnerable-to-log-injection.md

 Thankfully, there is a [flake8 plugin](https://github.com/globality-corp/flake8-logging-format)
 that can check this for you.
-Also, once [PEP675](https://www.python.org/dev/peps/pep-0675) is implemented, you can use a typechecker to check only literal strings are passed to the logger.
+Also, once [PEP675](https://www.python.org/dev/peps/pep-0675) is implemented, you could perhaps use a typechecker to check only literal strings are passed to the logger.

 ## Takeaways